 Q: What about hysteresis?

-A: As opposed to electrochemical sensors this optode does not suffer from hysteresis.
+A: As opposed to electrochemical sensors and optodes from some other manufacturers the AADI optodes does not suffer from hysteresis (irreversible pressure effects).

 The pressure effect on the sensor described above immediately disappears when the pressure is released.